aanmeba/the-poster-shop/README.md

 [ ] Handling cart items in the database to ensure the data persists when a user comes back later.

 ## Change Logs

+### 01/08/2023 - Variants handling in the Cart page

+- Showed variants in the Cart page
+- Added for variants manipulation related calculations